 3. Rebalancing & Weighting Your Portfolio

-The fact is that some stocks grow faster than others, meaning that they will consume a larger percentage of your overall investment that was typically wanted at the inception of the portfolio.
+The fact is that some stocks grow faster than others, meaning that they will consume a larger percentage of your overall investment than was typically wanted at the inception of the portfolio.

-Stock Rover has portfolio rebalancing build in, and it can connect to your brokerage account and perform a detailed portfolio analysis and suggest which stock you need to buy and sell based on your weighting and rebalancing criteria.
+Stock Rover has portfolio rebalancing built-in.
+It can connect to your brokerage account, perform detailed portfolio analysis, and suggest which stock you need to buy and sell based on your weighting and rebalancing criteria.

 Execute Portfolio Correlation

 Portfolio correlation is an interesting concept that many portfolio managers like to discuss at length.
 Essentially a correlation analysis compares every stock against each other to assess how correlated they are.
 If you follow a strictly diversified portfolio concept, you way what to have stocks that reside in the same industry that are loosely correlated.
 Loose correlation means that two stocks move independently of each other.
 Tight correlation means the move mostly in a synchronized pattern.

 If correlation analysis is important to you, you need Stock Rover.